nmutalik/bwampify/README.md

 `KEY_TO_EMOJI`, on line 2, defines the keybinding -> emoji mapping.

-If an emoji is linked to that's not on bwamp, no magic happens — it just won't show that button.
+If an emoji that's not on bwamp is "linked" to, no magic happens — it just won't show up as a button.
 Similarly, if an emoji on bwamp is omitted from either `ORDER` or `KEY_TO_EMOJI`, the button won't show up.

 Keybindings are handled by [this library](https://github.com/jaywcjlove/hotkeys/#supported-keys), linked to the syntax on defining shortcuts.